AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 In the design we have outlined above, we are effectively treating each label's description as a weakly-labeled training instance, and creating a KNN classifier with `K = 1` and exactly one candidate for each label in the output space.

-#### What you can do with this work:

-* Start building a zero-shot classifier by writing down descriptions of events you’re interested in
-* Apply our system to classify news with your custom labels

 ### Conclusion